 Usually when clearing a product through Customs, a Customs inspector, a Customs officer, and a MINSAL inspector are involved in the process.
 English is the commercial language used for import documents.
 On average, it takes three to five days to clear a product through customs.
-Most importers use a customs agent to expedite the clearing procedures.
-At this time there is no appeals system in place for disputed product rejections.
+Most importers use a customs agent to expedite the clearance procedures.
+Currently, there is no appeals system in place for disputed product rejections.